 (Select the types of insurance the Contractor is required to purchase and maintain by placing an X in the box(es) next to the description(s) of selected insurance.
 Where policy limits are provided, include the policy limit in the appropriate fill point.)

-[ « » ] § A.3.3.2.1 Property insurance of the same type and scope satisfying the requirements identified in Section A.2.3, which, if selected in this section A.3.3.2.1, relieves the Owner of the responsibility to purchase and maintain such insurance except insurance required by Section A.2.3.1.3 and Section A.2.3.3.
+[ x] § A.3.3.2.1 Property insurance of the same type and scope satisfying the requirements identified in Section A.2.3, which, if selected in this section A.3.3.2.1, relieves the Owner of the responsibility to purchase and maintain such insurance except insurance required by Section A.2.3.1.3 and Section A.2.3.3.
 The Contractor shall comply with all obligations of the Owner under Section A.2.3 except to the extent provided below.
 The Contractor shall disclose to the Owner the amount of any deductible, and the Owner shall be responsible for losses within the deductible.
 Upon request, the Contractor shall provide the Owner with a copy of the property insurance policy or policies required.
 The Owner shall adjust and settle the loss with the insurer and be the trustee of the proceeds of the property insurance in accordance with Article 11 of the General Conditions unless otherwise set forth below:

 (Where the Contractor’s obligation to provide property insurance differs from the Owner’s obligations as described under Section A.2.3, indicate such differences in the space below.
 Additionally, if a party other than the Owner will be responsible for adjusting and settling a loss with the insurer and acting as the trustee of the proceeds of property insurance in accordance with Article 11 of the General Conditions, indicate the responsible party below.)

-« »
+Owner to maintain its standard property insurance, Contractor to provide “Builder’s Risk” for coverage within the work limits during construction.

 [ « » ] § A.3.3.2.2 Railroad Protective Liability Insurance, with policy limits of not less than « » ($ « » ) per claim and « » ($ « » ) in the aggregate, for Work within fifty (50) feet of railroad property.